Lavey-Village

+Church of Lavey-Village, municipality of Lavey-Morcles, canton of Vaud, Switzerland.

 Lavey-Village is a village in the district of Aigle in the canton of Vaud, Switzerland.

 The village was first recorded in the year 1016 as A Laver.
 In 1189 it was known as Laveto.

 Lavey-Village is located in the former municipality Lavey.
 In 1852, Lavey municipality merged with its neighbor to form a new and larger municipality Lavey-Morcles.